PGCE Access Bursary Terms and Conditions 2020/21

 Low Participation Neighbourhoods

-Postcodes classified as ‘POLAR 4, Quintile 1’ by HESA – ‘those wards with the lowest participation for entering Higher Education’.
-For further information, see the HESA website http://www.hefce.ac.uk/analysis/yp/POLAR/.
+Postcodes classified as ‘POLAR 4, Quintile 1 and 2’ by Office for Students (OfS) – ‘those wards with the lowest participation for entering Higher Education’.
+For further information, see the OfS website.

 To check if you live in a low participation neighbourhood use the Office for Students (OfS) post code checker.

 Those who declare a disability on their course application and this is subsequently verified by the University’s Disability and Dyslexia Service.
-Further details will be outlined in the scholarship award email.
+Further details will be outlined in the bursary award email.

 c.
 Proof of Eligibility

-- To evidence ‘Low participation neighbourhoods (POLAR 4, QUINTILE 1)’, residential postcode data will be collected from the UCAS/UTT/Brunel application forms.
+- To evidence ‘Low participation neighbourhoods (POLAR 4, QUINTILE 1 and 2)’, residential postcode data will be collected from the UCAS/UTT/Brunel application forms.

 3.1 Eligibility criteria are reviewed annually.
-This scholarship is subject to change in line with government changes to provision of bursaries.
+This bursary is subject to change in line with government changes to provision of bursaries.